As an Amazon Associate I earn from qualifying purchases.

 - In a large bowl, toss together the red velvet cake mix, flour, and salt.
 Add the wet ingredients to the dry ingredients and gently mix with a large wooden spoon or sturdy rubber spatula until everything is combined.

-- Turn dough out onto lightly floured baking sheet and, with floured hands, pat dough into a rectangle about ½" thick.
+- Check out this Instagram reel to see how I make my biscotti.
+Turn dough out onto lightly floured baking sheet and, with floured hands, pat dough into a rectangle about ½" thick.
 My rectangle was 6" wide and 7 and ½" long (using a ruler or a ruled silicone baking mat is helpful here).
 Brush entire slab (top and sides) with egg wash, if using.

 - Bake dough slab for 18 minutes, or until the slab looks set.
 Remove from the oven, but do not turn off the heat.
 Place baking sheet on a wire rack and allow to cool for 10 minutes.
 Once the dough is cool enough to touch, cut into 1" thick slices using a sharp knife.
 Cut these 1" slices in half, making a perpendicular slice down the entire slab.
 Set slices cut sides up on the baking sheet.
 Return to the oven to bake for 6 minutes.
 Remove from oven, turn biscotti over, and bake the other side for 6 minutes.
 Remove from the oven and allow to cool for 3 minutes on the baking sheet (cookies will become crunchy as they cool).
 Transfer biscotti to a wire rack to cool completely before serving.
 Decorate with white, milk, or dark chocolate and sprinkles, if desired.
 You can also leave them plain or give a simple dusting of powdered sugar.
 Biscotti stay fresh in an airtight container up to 2 weeks.
 Baked biscotti may be frozen up to 3 months.